Update January 2022

 He explains the concept of a body’s set-point and how difficult it is to change it once it has settled into a certain range – a range that under natural circumstances is just fine and protective.
 However, in an environment in which we are surrounded by a food landscape less favorable to the needs of our bodies, our set-points can be way off and lead to what so many obese people have been saying: we can’t get the weight off, no matter what we do.

 Dr Jenkinson explains why calorie reducing diets fail and offers advice on how to successfully lower your set-point to a sustainably healthy level.

 He also goes into the history of dietary advice against fat, starting in the 60ies, where the cholesterol battle began, instigated by Ancel Keyes.
 Very interesting if you like going into the sociology of knowledge: how scientific facts are created and sometimes take on a life of their own.
-And in the case of the demonization of dietary saturated fat, one that caused a lot of suffering, but filled the pockets of many a food company.
+And in the case of the demonization of dietary fat, one that caused a lot of suffering, but filled the pockets of many a food company.

 You can find more information on the book and Dr Andrew Jenkinson on this blog.